cooperhewitt/tms-tools/README.md

 	FileUsage = 1

-_You don't need to do this on a Mac because I could never figure out how to make it work so instead the path to `/usr/local/lib/libtdsodbc.so` is hardcoded in our TMS.pm wrapper.
+_You don't need to do this on a Mac because I could never figure out how to make it work so instead the path to `/usr/local/lib/libtdsodbc.so` is hardcoded in the TMS.pm module.
 Good times._

 ### Perl modules